Troy Vincent: Love Thy Neighbor

 Vincent and his family founded the Love Thy Neighbor Community Development and Opportunity Corporation, a not-for-profit organization dedicated to fostering positive change in young people's lives through character, athletics and academics.
 Since its founding in Trenton, N.J., in the 1990s, Love Thy Neighbor has provided college scholarships and mentoring programs for high school students, and school supplies for elementary students in inner cities, among other initiatives.

 Each year ahead of the Super Bowl, Love Thy Neighbor holds a virtual fundraiser and the "Vincent Country Safe Zone Activity Day" for students at an under-resourced elementary school in the game's host city.

 The seventh annual activity day in 2024, held at Matt Kelly Elementary School in Las Vegas, Nevada, included sports, games, food and resources.
 Students received free eye exams and glasses, health screenings, and haircuts provided by former NFL star Steven Jackson, co-founder of the Original Barber School in Las Vegas.
 In 2025, Love Thy Neighbor donated more than $150,000 worth of wish-list items to teachers and students, in addition to free health and vision screenings, at Garyville/Mt.
 Airy Math and Science Magnet School in the New Orleans area.
-According to the organization, Safe Zone has served 4,780 students and 638 school personnel, and has donated $729,000 in school equipment, in seven states to date.
+The organization most recently supported Burckhalter Elementary School in Oakland, California, which received a soccer turf field, a community mural, a fully stocked on-site food pantry, among other items.
+According to the organization, Safe Zone has served 5,010 students and 679 school personnel, and has donated $1.2 million in school equipment, in seven states to date.

 Vincent, through Love Thy Neighbor, donated a hydroponic GroShed to Trenton's historic Chestnut Avenue Three Point Garden in June 2025.
 The facility will help produce seedlings for 50-plus community gardens serving 250 families in the region.